Vectorredz/cs32-mp1/DETAILS.md

 After everything, it gives the caller the appropriate sublist of right-child (left-child) `PTrees`, with its own `subHead` and `subTail`.

 #### Helper: `_peekABoo(list)`
 A useful helper function for updating the `leftmost`/`rightmost` value after a modification of the list.\
+A useful helper function for updating the `leftmost`/`rightmost` value after a modification of the list.\
 It is useful for peek_left/peek_right operations.\
 It does this by getting the leftmost (rightmost) `PTree` and traversing all the way to the leftmost (rightmost) leaf node, and finally updating the appropriate value.\